 - Breast cancer – obesity is a risk factor for breast cancer not only in women but also in men.

 - Prostate cancer – studies link overweight as one of the main causes of obesity prostate cancer.

 - Gallbladder cancer – the risk is greater in obese women than in obese men.

-If someone is suffering from prostate problems like frequent urination, low urine stream or other such kind of problems we would suggest you to check for the Ben’s Total Health review.
+If someone is suffering from prostate problems like frequent urination, low urine stream or another such kind of problems we would suggest you check for the Ben’s Total Health review.